UPES M.Tech Admissions 2026

 This Story also Contains

-The authorities calculate the GATE 2026 score using the normalized or actual marks of the candidates as per the GATE Paper appeared for.
+The authorities calculate the GATE 2026 score using the normalised or actual marks of the candidates as per the GATE Paper they appeared for.
 Candidates can also use the GATE score calculator of Careers360 to predict their expected scores.
-The GATE score card contains the following details:
+The GATE scorecard contains the following details:

 The minimum mark required by the candidates in order to be eligible for admission is the GATE qualifying cutoff.
 Candidates can find the GATE qualifying cutoff in the table below.